 - Latin Language: vocabulary and grammar, focusing on the skills of translation and comprehension.
-We follow the Cambridge Latin Course textbooks. - Roman Civilisation: focusing on Roman Britain.
-We study artefacts and sources to understand what life was like before, during and after the Roman occupation. - Latin Literature: studying, translating and analysing a rich range of texts based around the theme of Magic & Superstition.
-We look at real Latin writing to investigate what the Romans thought of dreams, witches, curses, magic and fate.
+We follow the Cambridge Latin Course textbooks. - Roman Civilisation: focusing on Roman Family Life.
+We study artefacts and sources to understand what family life was like for Romans. - Latin Literature: studying, translating and analysing a rich range of texts based around the theme of Love & Marriage.
+We look at real Latin writing to investigate what the Romans thought of marriage, divorce, relationships, love and family.